pete-lowe/mini-bid/README.md

 ### Testing
 ------------------

-There is a small set of automated tests written in python which carry out functional checks of the end points.
+There is a small set of automated tests written in python which carry out functional checks of the API end points.
 These are located in the following folder:

 ```
 \test